In or Out

 "In or Out" is an episode from the dramedy series Ugly Betty, the thirteenth in the series overall, which aired on January 18, 2007.
 It was written by Myra Jo Martino and directed by Michael Spiller.
-The episode title itself is an allusion to the film with the similar name.
+The episode title itself is an allusion to the 1997 film In & Out.

 Plot

 Following Sofia's deception, Betty is working as a waitress at a Mexican restaurant called Burrito King.
 When Betty remarks that she needs to pick up Daniel's dry cleaning and run a few errands for him, Hilda points out that she is not his assistant anymore, but Betty says she needs to look out for him.
 Betty later discovers a disheveled and depressed Daniel hiding out in his dirty apartment, having told everyone he was in Rio to save himself some embarrassment.
 She tells him next week is Fashion Week and the company needs him.
 Daniel is relieved to learn that Betty quit her MYW job with Sofia, and rehires her as his assistant.

 The next morning, while Betty and her family have breakfast, Betty discusses with Hilda whether she should pursue a new relationship with Henry at MODE or settle down into a future with Walter.
 Betty then meets Daniel on the way to work, where Daniel is unsettled to see posters of MYW's first issue, featuring Sofia's article plastered on buses and walls, complete with the Daniel-Sofia cover shot.
 Betty reminds Daniel that he can do this; he can go to work and survive if he runs into Sofia.
 Daniel takes Betty and Amanda into his office and tells them they are both going to be his assistants.

 At the Wilmont Clinic, Wilhelmina and the mystery woman are informed by Steve, the private eye Wilhelmina hired, that the price is $1,000,000 to make it look like Bradford is responsible for Fey's death.
 The mystery woman insists to Wilhelmina that they have to move quickly once she pays the money and that Wilhelmina must eliminate anyone she does not trust at MODE.
 Wilhelmina then returns to her office and discusses with Marc who is in and who is out at MODE.
 She opens her secret compartment with pictures of MODEs employees, half of whom are placed on a side labeled "In" and half are on the side labeled "Out".
 Christina is placed on the center line, not quite "In" or "Out" because Wilhelmina does not know if she can trust her despite her having worked as her seamstress.
 Amanda is "Out" because Wilhelmina sees her as loyal to Daniel and believes that Amanda must prove her loyalty to her to get "In".